 You should read the story about my failed Mexican Rice.
 That one will give you a good laugh!

-Eventually, though, the not-so-perfect experiments got better!
+Eventually, the not-so-perfect experiments got better.
 The only problem was that no one else got to see my work.
 Sometimes my recipes were a one-time deal.
 They came and went just as fast as they were created.
-Blogging was my answer to that problem.
-So a long time ago I created a blog called The Pantry Dish.

 So!
-My home on the interwebs became Spanglish Spoon – my own personal Mexican and American lifestyle archive.
+My home on the interwebs became Spanglish Spoon – my own personal Mexican American archive.

-It’s a blog about food, culture – Mexican AND American life, love, family; but mostly about the stories that bring all these elements together.
+It’s a blog about food, culture, love, family; but mostly about the stories that bring all these elements together.
 I hope you enjoy reading through my blog posts and find my cooking experiments enticing enough to bring into your own kitchen, or at the very least, come into mine and share a funny story sometime.
 I’m a sucker for funny childhood stories.